 Meet Health-Supportive Culinary Arts Lead Chef Elliott Prag

-20 years of teaching macrobiotics and more, from NGI to our Los Angeles campus.
+20 years of teaching macrobiotics and more, from NGI to ICE.

 Elliott Prag grew up eating Ashkenazi cuisine at home until his mother gave him a book on macrobiotics in the 1980s.
 He devoured every chapter and discovered the health-supportive approach to food that he studied and taught at the Natural Gourmet Institute (NGI) for nearly two decades.

-When NGI closed in early 2019, Chef Elliott joined the new Natural Gourmet Center at ICE as the lead chef at our Los Angeles campus.
-Here, we catch up with the chef to learn more about his background, goals for his students and the future of health-supportive cooking.
+When NGI closed in early 2019, Chef Elliott joined the new Natural Gourmet Center at ICE as the program's first chef at our Los Angeles campus.
+In 2020, he returned to New York where he is the lead chef for Health-Supportive Culinary Arts today.
+Here, we caught up with the chef to learn more about his background, goals for his students and the future of health-supportive cooking.

 What inspired your interest in health-supportive food?